-Prerequisite: Instructor approval.
-(Course offered as needed/3 credits)

-An in-depth study of two writers who embrace language and celebrate the human spirit.
+Prerequisite: Junior or senior standing and instructor approval.
+(Course offered as needed/3 credits) An in-depth study of two writers who embrace language and celebrate the human spirit.
 Readings may include Faulkner's "The Unvanquished," "The Sound and the Fury," "Light in August," and "Absalom, Absalom!," as well as Morrison's "The Bluest Eye," "Sula," "Beloved," and "Jazz."